FAQ - Client

 Finally, even assuming any of this information were available, what does it actually mean?
 Are you going to use an app just because lots of others do, or ignore it because few others have discovered it yet?
 Is this a sensible way to decide whether something is useful to you or not?
 Perhaps you should just try it.

-How can I send the F-Droid app using NFC or Android Beam?
+How can I send or setup the F-Droid app using NFC or Android Beam?

 How can I send apps via Bluetooth or WiFi?